 “Walked from the mountain to the valley floor, searching for my beautiful reward”.

-Some of you will have noticed that not all the trips are up mountains, and that some of them could not be further away i.e. in big stadia in cities.
+Not all my trips are up mountains, some of them could not be further away i.e. in big stadia in cities.
 All because of Bruce.

 Part 1, Los Angeles, 1985